microsoft/AirSim/README.md

 # How to Use It

 ## Manual flights
-Follow the steps above to build and set up the Unreal environment.
-Plugin your Pixhawk (or compatible device) in your USB port, turn on the RC and press the Play button in Unreal.
-You should be able to control the drones in the simulator with the RC and fly around.
-Press F1 key to view several available keyboard shortcuts.
+If you have a Pixhawk flight controller (or compatible device) and a remote control you can manually control the drones in the simulator and fly around.

 ![record screenshot](docs/images/DroneGIF-03.gif)